Svensmark/SOFT2022-Math-Exam/README.md

 Scaling is the term that defines how well the algorithm handles larger inputs.
 Almost every algorithm is efficient at an input of 3 objects, but there will be a significant difference in how well they scale if the input is 3 million objects.
 This of course means that if they scale badly, they take longer to compute which usually, but not always, is a bad thing (not bad in hashing algorithms as longer usually are more secure).
 But this is where time becomes a factor, as big inputs can mean very long computing times.

+The restriction is not limited to time, but also memory of the used machine.
+Given an algorithm saving data in the memory in each recursion, then the O notation can also be a reflection of how much data the memory has to handle, which similar to time, can be a restriction when it comes to large amount of data inputs of the algorithm.

 ## 2. Sorting with and without recursio
 ## 3. Searching with binary search, hash tables and search trees